 Meteor allows prototyping and produces cross-platform Android, iOS, and web apps.

 Sails.js makes it easy to build custom, enterprise-grade Node.js apps.
 One of the most popular MVC frameworks for Node.js, Sails.js is designed to emulate the MVC pattern of frameworks like Ruby on Rails.

 Composed of several standard node.js modules, DerbyJS is a full-stack framework for writing modern web applications.
 Socketstream is a framework for Realtime Web Apps.

 Which Node.js Framework to select?

 Ultimately, everything boils down to your business needs and developer capabilities.
-Sails.js is known to flexibility, community, permissive license and out-of-box readiness.
+Sails.js is known for flexibility, community, permissive license, and out-of-box readiness.
 Sails.js boasts a large and active community on GitHub, indicating adoption from the community.
 While being very full-featured, Sails.js is based on Express.js.